apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

 Playwright Scraper is the most powerful scraper tool in our arsenal (aside from developing your own actors).

-It uses the Playwright library to programmatically control a headless Chrome browser and it can make it do almost anything.
+It uses the Playwright library to programmatically control a headless Chromium browser and it can make it do almost anything.
 If using [Web Scraper](https://apify.com/apify/web-scraper) doesn't cut it for your use case, then Playwright Scraper is what you need.

 [Playwright](https://github.com/microsoft/playwright) is a Node.js library, so knowledge of Node.js and its paradigms is expected when working with this actor.